ringcentral/ringcentral-api-docs/docs/ai/index.md

 {! docs/ai/beta-notice.md !}

-Welcome to the RingCentral Conversational Intelligence APIs.
-You can use these APIs to build next generation AI-enabled apps.
-There are a lot of use cases like detecting the engagement level with talk to listen ratios, enhancing the post meeting experience, automatically creating agenda for the next meeting, or doing sentiment/emotional analysis at uttrance level, to name a few.
-These APIs can be used across different verticals like Retail, ECommerce, HealthCare, Aerospace, Defence, Real Estate, etc  where "business conversation" is the context.
-Examples would be Sales meeting, Customer care calls, HR-Employee meeting, Cross functional meeting, Daily standup, Product road mapping etc.

-This developer portal provides a variety of resources for using these APIs, sample code, API Reference and quick start guide to help you jump-start your integration.

-Current set of APIs offers a variety of insights & analytics capabilities for two types of data `text` & `audio`.

 <div class="jumbotron pt-1">
   <h2 class="h3 display-5">Getting Started with the Conversational Intelligence API</h2>
-  <p class="lead">The RingCentral Conversational Intelligence API</p>
+  <p class="lead">The RingCentral Conversational Intelligence API helps developers process and extract meaningful insights from media files.
+This not only includes creating a transcript, but also aids in performing sentiment and emotion analysis, speaker identification, and speaker diarization.
+It also aids in the extraction and generation of key content, like content summaries and action items.</p>
-  <p>We invite all developers to try out our Conversational Intelligence API by writing a simple app to process a simple media file.
+  <p>We invite all developers to try out our Conversational Intelligence API by writing a simple app to process a small media file to produce a transcript.
 Get started using a Quick Start in any of the following languages:</p>
   <a href="quick-start/#javascript" class="btn btn-light qs-link">Javascript &raquo;</a>
   <a href="quick-start/#php" class="btn btn-light qs-link">PHP &raquo;</a>
   <a href="quick-start/#python" class="btn btn-light qs-link">Python &raquo;</a>